 Originally given as an acceptance speech in 2004 when the Sociologists of Minnesota gave me the Distinguished Sociologist award.

-What few of you are privy to is this: I was once an inmate here, behind what Bob Dylan once called the “Walls of Red Wing.”
-I last walked out of that front gate 41 years ago.
-The only word that seems to capture this turn of events is surreal.
+I was an idiosyncratic choice for the award.
+For all that, an eerie coincidence overshadowed savoring the award.
+In my acceptance speech, I came clean—I had once been an inmate there, behind what Bob Dylan once called the “Walls of Red Wing.”
+I had graduated high school and last walked out of that front gate 41 years before.
+The only word that seems to capture this strange turn of events is surreal.

 Despite persistent rumors to the contrary, everything in my curriculum vitae is true.
-Nevertheless, As Peter Berger puts it in Invitation to Sociology, “the first wisdom of sociology is this—things are not what they seem.”
+Nevertheless, As Peter Berger puts it in Invitation to Sociology, “The first wisdom of sociology is this—things are not what they seem” (1963:23).
 To set the stage for my remarks, and to help make sense of this enigma, I will use one of Erving Goffman’s most enduring insights.

 In The Presentation of Self in Everyday Life, Goffman distinguishes front stage from backstage.
 Most of us want to present an idealized self in our front stage performances.
 The backstage is where our show is “painstakingly constructed; it is here that illusions and impressions are openly constructed.”
 This backstage region is necessary because, according to Goffman, we must conceal from the audience certain “dirty work” that goes into creating the performance.
 These “vital secrets of the show” are what the audience would most likely find disconcerting or repugnant.
-An old adage neatly captured Goffman’s point: “you don’t want to know how sausage is made.”
+An old adage neatly captured Goffman’s point: You do not want to know how sausage is made.
+(1959:112-113).

 I am a sociologist.
-I inhaled my sociological moxie the old-fashioned way—as a deviant, a dissident, and an organizer.
+A PhD program did not bestow that identity upon me; no, I inhaled my sociological moxie the old-fashioned way—as a deviant, a dissident, and a grassroots organizer.
 I will probably never receive the American Sociological Association’s (ASA) seal of approval.
 In truth, I am a backstage sociologist.
 I would like to share with you, in the words of the Grateful Dead, “what a long, strange trip it’s been.”
 Come.
 Let me take you backstage.
-I want you to see the “dirty work” that went into the making of this sociologist.
+I want you to see the “dirty work” that went into the making of this sociologist

 A Mennonite Homeboy

-In less than 100 years and three generations, my family evolved from pious tillers of the soil into urban nomads.
-An imposing Mennonite patriarch, my grandfather used simple means to protect our traditional culture.
+In less than 100 years and three generations, my family evolved from pious tillers of the soil into fallen-away urban nomads.
+I was born into a Mennonite colony, nice people but tight assed.
+An imposing patriarch, my grandfather used simple means to protect our traditional culture.
 In short, he was not one to spare the rod and spoil the child.
 However, even the most austere of Protestant ethics was not enough to save his youngest son.
 Alcohol, the auto, and World War II were too much for my father—he eventually left the Mennonites behind.

 From College Boy to LSD and Protest